Plainville, Connecticut: Arts and culture

 Plainville holds an annual Hot Air Balloon Festival at the end of August at Norton Park, gathering many of the townspeople together for fun-filled nights of games, music, and fireworks.
 The event is sponsored by the Plainville Fire Company.

 Plainville hosts an annual PumpkinFest in October.
 This event is a downtown, outdoor festival featuring live music, a kid's costume parade, games, a large variety of food trucks, a haunted house, and many local vendors, downtown restaurants, and businesses.

 In June at Robertson Field, the airport hosts the annual Plainville Wings & Wheels fly-in and car show.
 This event supports the Petit Family Foundation and the Plainville Community Food Pantry.

 Plainville has also been something of a minor transportation hub.
 In the nineteenth century, Plainville was served by the Farmington Canal.
 It also sits on the intersection of two rail lines, one running north from New Haven and the other running east–west between Waterbury and Berlin.
 Finally, Plainville is the home of Robertson Field, the oldest private airport in Connecticut.

 Education

 Plainville has three elementary schools: Louis Toffolon School, Frank T. Wheeler School, and Linden Street School.

 There is one middle school, the Middle School of Plainville, which serves grades 6 to 8.
 The middle school adopts the same mascot and colors as the town high school.

 Plainville High School is the only town high school.
 The school mascot is the Blue Devil, and the colors are blue and white, same as nearby Central Connecticut State University.
-The baseball team has a rich tradition, with another state title log inwon in 2012.
 The Plainville High School cheer team are Central Connecticut Conference Grand Champions, having won the title in 2017, 2018, 2019, 2020, & 2022.
 They were CIAC co-ed champions in 2019 and placed top 3 in New England in 2022.